borntofrappe/flashcards/From 0 to 99/Svelte App/README.md

   ```

 The application is developed in the **src** folder, but the **public** folder is also modified, to change the global stylesheet and document title.

+## Utils

+In `utils.js` I created a utility function to translate numbers into French.
+I am positive there is a much better way to provide a translation, especially for such a limited range, but the function was an excellent excuse to practice with vanilla JavaScript.